 Irregular.
-No future date of publication at this time.
+No future releases scheduled.

 - The NSMHW assesses whether a person has ever been without a permanent place to live, as opposed to current living arrangements.
 Findings therefore do not represent current rates of homelessness across the population, or among people with a mental disorder.
 Information on current estimates of homelessness from the latest Census is available at the ABS website. - Detailed information on the methodology is available at the ABS website.